msft-mirror-aosp/platform.compatibility.cdd/3_software/3_8_user-interface-compatibility.md

     https://developer.android.com/reference/android/app/Notification.Style.html)
     API class and its subclasses.

-If device impelementations support heads-up notifications: they:
+If device implementations support heads-up notifications: they:

 *   [C-3-1] MUST use the heads-up notification view and resources as described in the [`Notification.Builder`](